Rottweiler Dog Breed

 Learn About the Friendly and Fierce Rottweiler Dog Breed

-As the video points out, Rottweilers are actually not permitted in all areas.
+As the video points out, Rottweilers are not permitted in all areas.
 Some homeowners’ insurance providers will increase premiums or refuse coverage to homeowners who keep Rottweiler dogs.

 Rottweiler Dog Breed Overview